 Additionally, this merger:

-- Gives regional accreditation to NC’s academic programs
+- Gives regional accreditation to NCC’s academic programs

 - Expands the breadth of degrees offered in the Midwest region by adding HIU’s undergraduate, graduate, and online programs